nf-core/dualrnaseq/docs/usage.md

 > Note: that you can use the same configuration setup to save sets of reference files for your own use, even if they are not part of the iGenomes resource.
 See the [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html) for instructions.

-The syntax for this reference configuration is as follows:
+The syntax for this reference configuration would be the following:

 ```nextflow
 params {